Canada Severance Pay & Wrongful Dismissal Compensation Calculator

 Province-specific pages can add local context and defaults over time.
 Start with Ontario if your employment was governed there.

 Need contract exit fees instead?
-Use the termination fee calculator.
+Use the Canada contract termination fee calculator for wireless, gym, lease, and business contracts.

 Canada wrongful dismissal calculator FAQ